 Dr Susanne Dietrich

-Susanne’s findings made a significant contribution to the field of developmental biology and are well represented in text books such as the renowned Gilbert’s “Developmental Biology”; she is also regularly invited for seminars.
+Susanne’s findings made a significant contribution to the field of developmental biology and are well represented in text books such as the renowned Gilbert’s “Developmental Biology”; she is also regularly invited for seminars, and she is an member of the editorial board of the journal “Developmental Biology”.

 Tissue interactions and molecular networks that control: